rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

         # handle exception

 Catching the parent `Exception` is bad.
-If you know what exception the code is going to throw, just except that exception.
+If you know what exception the code is going to throw, just `except` that specific exception.
 The most common example I have seen is when calling `get()` method on a Django's model.
 If the object is not present, Django throws `ObjectDoesNotExists` exception.
 Catch _this_ exception, not Exception.

 Most often, you do some corrective action in the 'handling exception' part.
-If you are excepting (if there's a word 'excepting') `Exception`, then you are heading straight into this 'handling exception' section no matter what has happened.
-Your database might be down but the 'database down' exception might still be caught and probably silently ignored of you do this.
+If you are excepting (if there's a word 'excepting') `Exception`, then you are heading straight into this 'handling exception' section no matter what exception occurred.
+If your database is down, the 'DatabaseIsDown' (I made up that name) exception will also be caught!
+This might make debugging extremely hard when your app grows big or you start getting a lot of users.

 ## Trailing whitespaces
 In context of Python, whitespaces means space characters.
 There should be no